 About Positive Affirmations for Christian Kids

-This downloadable file contains 40 affirmation cards.
+This electronic file contains 40 affirmation cards.
 18 of the cards are general positive messages.
-(Things like “every breath I take calms me down” and “I know this will be over soon” and “My future is bright.”)
-These don’t have scripture references because they aren’t directly related to any particular scripture.
+(Things like "every breath I take calms me down" and "I know this will be over soon" and "My future is bright.")
+These don't have scripture references because they aren't directly related to any particular scripture.

 The other 22 cards, such as the blue one below, are directly based on Bible verses.
 In these cases, the card includes the reference at the bottom for easy study later on.

 These cards are appropriate for both boys and girls.
 There is nothing in the text or graphics that would tilt them towards one or the other.

 Unlike the text on the positive affirmations for Christian moms, there is no script on these cards.
 These are all in a mostly uppercase, very readable font to make it easy for kids to read.

 There is no reason that a Christian adult wouldn't also benefit from these affirmation cards.
 They are really appropriate for anyone at any stage of life.

 Do positive affirmations work?

 Even though I am a believer with a strong faith, I wanted some evidence that positive affirmations would help me to defeat that nagging ugly voice I hear.
 It turns out that there is real science behind the power of positive affirmations.

 According to an article in the journal Psychology Today, "affirmations can be a powerful tool to help you change your mood, state of mind, and manifest the change you desire in your life."